freycikkk/better-dokdo/readme.md

 - **Easy setup** – minimal configuration required.

 With this version of Dokdo, debugging and executing code in your Discord bot has never been easier! 🚀

+⚠️ **Notice**: This project is based on the original code from [wonderlandpark/dokdo](https://github.com/wonderlandpark/dokdo).
+I made a few adjustments and improvements to better fit my use case and decided to share it publicly in case it helps others too.
+Full credit to the original author.